secureCodeBox/secureCodeBox/docs/user-guide/usage-examples/arachni-juice-shop-example.md

 ## Full JuiceShop Arachni Config

-A full arachni scan config for JuiceShop includes optimisations to maximise the amount of vulnerabilities discovered and optimise the scan time.
+A full Arachni scan config for JuiceShop includes optimisations to maximise the amount of vulnerabilities discovered and optimise the scan time.

 This is done by configuring the following parameters:

 1. Increase Scan Depth (DOM_DEPTH, DIR_DEPTH and PAGE_LIMIT) to more sensible values for the application.
 2. Exclude non relevant endpoints.
-This greatly decreases the scan time as arachni doesn't have to waste time scanning non relevant resources like static css/js files or socket.io endpoints.
+This greatly decreases the scan time as Arachni doesn't have to waste time scanning non relevant resources like static css/js files or socket.io endpoints.
-3. Extending the spider by routes we know about but arachni wont be able to find via its spider because the are not linked anywhere in the application.
+3. Extending the spider by routes we know about but Arachni wont be able to find via its spider because the are not linked anywhere in the application.
-4. Provide arachni with the ability to log into the application.
+4. Provide Arachni with the ability to log into the application.
 This is often the hardest part of the scan config.
 Without it the scanner will not be able access restricted pages, so that the scanner will only scan a subset of the application.
-In this case the login is performed using the `login-script` plugin of arachni which lets us script how to to the login.
+In this case the login is performed using the `login-script` plugin of Arachni which lets us script how to to the login.
 This script is included in the default `docker-compose` setup of the secureCodeBox.
-This script is located in `plugins/arachni-login-scripts/login_juice_shop.rb`.
-You can add custom login scripts for your application into the same directory, the will get mounted into the arachni container.
+This script is located in `plugins/Arachni-login-scripts/login_juice_shop.rb`.
+You can add custom login scripts for your application into the same directory, the will get mounted into the Arachni container.

-### Start full scan via HTTP API
+### Start the full scan via HTTP API

 `PUT http://localhost:8080/box/processes/arachni_webapplicationscan`

-### Start full scan via CLI
+### Start the full scan via CLI

 `run_scanner.sh --payload payloadFile.json`